Herinjiva/core_genome_tree/README.md

 ```
 python make_core_genome;py **blast_output** **run_name** **core_output**
 ```
 This script will generate two .json files:
 - core_run_name.txt : the list of core genome for each species in dictionnary format (key : species ID, value : list of protein belonging to the core)
 - hommolog_run_name.txt : dictionnary of homologs for each proteins of each species in other species.

 At this step, you only have the list of the core genome.
 In order to construct a fasta file of the core, use the python script core_extract.py.
-This script will put holomologous protein which constitute the core genome in a fasta file.
+This script will put holomologous protein,which constitute the core genome, in a fasta file.
 The number of fasta file created is the size of the core genome.
 ```
 python core_extract.py -core_list core_run_name.txt -homolog hommolog_run_name.txt -taxa_name prot/
 ```
-output : run_name_homolog
+output: run_name_homolog

 # Multiple sequence alignement.
 **Requirements** : MUSCLE (Edgar, R.C.
 MUSCLE: a multiple sequence alignment method with reduced time and space complexity)